-Boston Consulting Group, "The Economic Benefits of Early Harmonisation of the Digital Dividend Spectrum & the Cost of Fragmentation in Asia-Pacific", 2010.
+- 63 Boston Consulting Group, "The Economic Benefits of Early Harmonisation of the Digital Dividend Spectrum & the Cost of Fragmentation in Asia-Pacific", 2010. - 64 GSMA, "The advantages of common frequency bands for mobile handset production technical note", 2012.

-62 Boston Consulting Group, "The Economic Benefits of Early Harmonisation of the Digital Dividend Spectrum & the Cost of Fragmentation in Asia-Pacific".
-2010.
+61 Boston Consulting Group, "The Economic Benefits of Early Harmonisation of the Digital Dividend Spectrum & the Cost of Fragmentation in Asia-Pacific", 2010.

-63 Boston Consulting Group, "The Economic Benefits of Early Harmonisation of the Digital Dividend Spectrum & the Cost of Fragmentation in Asia-Pacific", 2010.
+62 Boston Consulting Group, "The Economic Benefits of Early Harmonisation of the Digital Dividend Spectrum & the Cost of Fragmentation in Asia-Pacific", 2010.